-Habendum Clause (Leases) Defined
+Habendum Clause (Leases) Definition

 The Habendum clause, also known as a “to have and to hold” clause, is a part of the lease that defines the rights and interests that the lessee or grantee enjoys.
 Commonly used during real estate transfers, the habendum clause incorporates all terms and restrictions pertaining to the transfer.
 The clause is also in use in oil and gas leases as a ‘term clause’.
 The term clause predicates the period of enforcement of the lease and segregates the lease period into a primary and a secondary term, with a provision for lease extension given that the terms continue to be enforced.

-A Little More on Habendum Clauses
+A Little More on What is a Habendum Clause

 The habendum clause is an essential legal definition that is incorporated into property transfer papers.
 Although a fairly generic component of most deeds, this clause is most commonly used during real estate transfers.